Vinicius-92/order-api/README.md

 ### What I've learned:

 How to structure a Spring Boot Java application using best practices and SOLID principles, using dependencies from Maven like Lombok to save time and create more readable and easy to maintain code.
-I also learn got a better understading of associations (One to Many, Many to One, etc) using annotations.
+I also learn got a better understanding of associations (One to Many, Many to One, etc) using annotations.

 ### How to use:

-You can use a API Test application, Postman or Insomnia, to test the endpoints you'll clone the project to your machine and run, you'll need Java 11 and Maven 3.8.1.
+You can use an API Test application, Postman or Insomnia, to test the endpoints you'll clone the project to your machine and run, you'll need Java 11 and Maven 3.8.1.
 The commands to clone and to run are the following:

 Clone:
 ```shell script